October 22, 2024, 2:58 pm | Read time: 6 minutes

 Germany is not one of the official Blue Zones.
 But before you consider emigrating: Simply moving to one of the places listed below is not enough to increase your life expectancy.
 It requires a very specific, health-promoting lifestyle.

-Why People in the Blue Zones Live Particularly Long
+Why People in Blue Zones Live So Long

 Buettner discovered the Blue Zones during his travels around the world, conducting intensive field research.
 Together with his team, he studied demographic data extensively.
-What exactly people in the Blue Zones do differently was also the subject of a scientific study.
+What exactly people in the Blue Zones do differently was also the subject of a scientific paper that the colleagues at FITBOOK have already examined in detail.
 According to the expert, the residents of the Blue Zones share the following nine commonalities in their general lifestyle.

 - 1. They engage in a high level of physical activity daily

-- 2. They find meaning in life and in their existence for the community
+- 2. They find meaning in life and in their existence within the community

-- 3. To reduce stress, they know and follow specific measures
+- 3. They know and follow specific measures to reduce stress

-- 4. They eat regularly, but always in relatively small amounts
+- 4. They eat regularly but always in relatively small portions

 - 5. Their diet consists largely of plant-based foods